 Never stop saving up for tomorrow.

 If you want to spend your money sensibly, then you should save it.
 You might find yourself focusing on your many present-day costs, but what about tomorrow?
 If you want to have a pleasant retirement and perhaps even help your kids with college funds or other future costs, then you should start setting aside some of your earnings.
 Do this on a continuous basis.
-You should never stop saving up for tomorrow.
+Think of student loans and how hard it is to pay it fully because as we get older expenses add up and there is just not enough to cover everything.
+You should never stop saving up for tomorrow, especially as there are so many ways that you can explore and learn more about how to save money.
 Fiscal stability could be achieved by simply putting aside 10% of your monthly earnings.
 Those monthly transfers into your savings account will quickly accumulate and turn into substantial funds for the future.
 You could even look into getting an IDA to match your contributions into your savings account.